-Water damage is one of the most prevalent problems faced by property owners.
-According to research from the insurance industry, 98 percent of basements in the United Sates experience some form of damage from water.
+Water damage is one of the most prevalent problems faced by property owners and finding the best restoration company to help can be challenging.
+According to research from the insurance industry, 98 percent of basements in the United States experience some form of damage from water.
 Every day, about 14,000 people face a water damage emergency whether at home or at work.
 There are several reasons for these high numbers:

 - Appliances, such as water heaters, falter after about ten years